CadQuery/cadquery/doc/examples.rst

 Tagging objects
 ----------------

-The :py:meth:`CQ.tag` method can be used to tag a particular object in the chain with a string.
-At a later point in the chain, the method :py:meth:`CQ.getTagged` can be used to return the previously tagged object (note that CQ objects share the modelling context throughout a chain, so going back to a previously tagged object will not change what is in the modelling context eg. unextruded edges).
+The :py:meth:`CQ.tag` method can be used to tag a particular object in the chain with a string, so that it can be refered to later in the chain.

-The method :py:meth:`CQ.getTagged` is awkward to use in chained calls (see :ref:`chaining`), the main utility of tags is when they are combined with other functions.
 The :py:meth:`CQ.workplaneFromTagged` method applies :py:meth:`CQ.copyWorkplane` to a tagged object.
 For example, when extruding two different solids from a surface, after the first solid is extruded it can become difficult to reselect the original surface with CadQuery's other selectors.

 .. cq_plot::